Transboundary pollution (TBP) affecting a large area

 Over the years, the Chinese government has introduced legislation to tackle the problem of air pollution.
-This include pledges to introduce the use of electric cars by end of 2025.
+This includes pledges to introduce the use of electric cars by end of 2025.

 - Maquiladora dev’t in Mexico.
-This is a collection of American polluting industries located in the town of Maquilladora, which is causing environmental damage in environment.
+This is a collection of American polluting industries located in the town of Maquiladora, which is causing environmental damage in the environment.
 They are characterized by:

-- Industries with high levels of toxic waste consists of the Maquiladora industries.
+- Industries with high levels of toxic waste consist of the Maquiladora industries.